slerman12/BrokenWisdoms-V2-in-progress/6-Opposing-Views.md

 > To do

-> Much of what UnifiedML is: a GATO/JEPA type framework, implemented (unlike JEPA), started before GATO, and more general than GATO. and open-sourced/democratized this whole time
+> Much of what UnifiedML is: a GATO/JEPA type framework, implemented (unlike JEPA), started before GATO, and more general than GATO. and open-sourced this whole time

 ### B-, or "Sam Hasn't Been Put Through Enough Systems, the Sequel-Sequel"